Founders Fund: Former personnel

 Keith Rabois is another PayPal Mafia member.
 His connection with Thiel began when he served in The Stanford Reviews staff under Thiel (When Howery joined Stanford, Thiel and Rabois had graduated).
 He left Khosla Ventures to join the Founders Fund in 2019.
 He returned to Khosla in 2024.

 Bruce Gibney is also a former Stanford Review editor-in-chief.
 At Stanford, he was also Howery's roommate.
 He and his family were early investors in Confinity, which later formed PayPal.
 He worked for Thiel at Clarium Capital, where he advised Thiel on the $500,000 investment in Facebook.
 Later, he moved to the Founders Fund and worked as growth partner.
 He left in November 2012.
 He also works as a writer and litigator.

 Sean Parker worked at the Founders Fund between 2006 and 2014.
 In 2010, when the Founders Fund invested in Spotify, he became a member of Spotify's board.
 He is also the founder of the Parker Foundation, an philanthropic organization.

 In 2016, Bloomberg noted that Founders Fund added roughly one member to their investment team per year.
 Cyan Banister was the Founders Fund's first female investing partner.
 In 2019, she helped organize a protest in solidarity with Hong Kong protesters and urged Silicon Valley to sever the ties with China.
 She married PayPal Mafia member Scott Banister.
 Now she leads Long Journey Ventures alongside Arielle Zuckerberg, sister of Mark Zuckerberg.
+Long Journey is backed by Thiel, Andreessen, Rabois and others.

 Tristan Abbey worked at Clarium Capital and the Founders Fund.
 He is currently the 11th administrator of the U.S. Energy Information Administration.
 He was an editor at The Stanford Review too.

 Justin Fishner-Wolfson and S. Alexander Jacobson are former investors at Founders Fund.
 They are co-founders and partners at 137 Ventures (together with Kathy Chan, formerly at Khosla Ventures), which invests in Palantir, Anduril, SpaceX, Airbnb, Flexport.